A 10-Day Itinerary Between Boston and Nova Scotia

 Best Casual Luxury and Boutique Hotels in NS, PEI, and Maine

-My mother Georgi, Jim and I packed our bags for a ten-day road trip to Nova Scotia.
+My mother Georgi, Jim, and I packed our bags for a ten-day road trip we’d planned to Nova Scotia.
 It was a reunion of sorts; my parents spent summers on Canada’s Northumberland Strait to escape the heat and stay connected to my father’s family heritage.
 Scenes filled with country life and ocean views spoke of a simpler time.

 The drive to Antigonish, Nova Scotia took eleven hours by car from our home south of Boston.
 There are quicker ways to get there.
 There’s the high-speed ferry (the CAT) from Portland Maine to Yarmouth, Nova Scotia and another from St. John, New Brunswick.
 And, a flight from Boston to Halifax only takes about two hours.